An ergonomist lists different health factors that can make us feel good around the office

 1. Varying your working positions

-The body is made to move and changing your working position could be the key to a healthier work life.
-Movement enhances our blood circulation, which in turn improves our brain function and makes us more alert.
-It is good to have a workplace where people can stand and sit, as well as sit in different ways.
-This is also relevant when working from home.
+The body is made to be in motion, and changing work positions is key to a healthier work life.
+When we move, blood circulation increases, which both improves cognitive ability and makes us more alert.
+Therefore, it is good to have a workplace where you can both stand and sit – and sit in different ways.
+And this applies even when parts of the job are done from home, like in hybrid work.

 Desk Modulus

-Switching between sitting and standing is the perfect way to activate the body during a day at the office – make it easier with a height-adjustable desk.
-Our desks are available in several colors, shapes and sizes, but they all have one thing in common: they are an investment in well-being.
+Switching between sitting and standing work is the perfect way to activate the body during a day at the office – and becomes easier with a height-adjustable desk.
+The desks come in various colors, shapes, and sizes but have one thing in common: They are an investment in well-being.

 Click here to view desks that make it easy to change position